spjhon/Doc-Knowledge/knowledge/web/01-the-stack.md

 Focus on JamStack (JavaScript, Api, Markup)

 Tools used in the whole chain to create three types of websites when need it.

 **NEXTjs: for Server Sider Rendering (Render the page from the server at request), next also do client side and Static Site Generation (look remix)**
-**REACTjs: for Client Side Rendering (When the whole app is send to the client and the client device do the job)** **ASTROjs: Static Site Rendering (When the site is created at build time from the framework).**
+**REACTjs: for Client Side Rendering (When the whole app is send to the client and the client device do the job), use vite** **ASTROjs: Static Site Rendering (When the site is created at build time from the framework).**

 Tool to the client: